215-967-9070

 Divorce Consultation Checklist to Prepare You from the Start

-Consulting a divorce attorney is the beginning of a difficult and potentially lengthy legal process.
-You can prepare for your consultation by: This article breaks down a divorce checklist to prepare ahead of your consultation with your family law attorney.
+Consulting a divorce lawyer in Philadelphia is the beginning of a difficult and potentially lengthy legal process.
+You can prepare for your consultation by: This article breaks down a divorce checklist to prepare ahead of your consultation with your family

 Property division can be a heavily contested issue during a divorce.
-Pennsylvania uses an “equitable distribution” approach when dividing marital property and debts.
-The equitable distribution process does not necessarily mean each spouse obtains an equal share of the marital
+Pennsylvania is an equitable distribution state; this mean the state uses an equitable approach when dividing marital property and debts.
+The equitable distribution process does not necessarily mean each

 A Guide to Marital Settlement Agreements in Pennsylvania